lawderp/100-days-of-code/r1-log.md

 ### Day 62 (3/3)
 [Firebase] - debugged issue w admin page (wasn't importing withFirebase properly).
 Then ran into new issue of userList not displaying...

+### Day 63 (3/4)
+(less) started the Gatsby tutorial, then got prompty redirected to the GraphQL tutorial.
+So started that.